 Dr Donia Zhang

-Donia always puts extra efforts in everything she does; her two Master’s theses were published by invitation from VDM Verlag.
-She enrolled in the PhD in Architecture program at Oxford Brookes University in 2006 and has been awarded a PhD in 2012 based on her thesis entitled Courtyard Housing and Cultural Sustainability: A Study of Housing Renewal and Redevelopment in Beijing and Suzhou.
-The research was to investigate the architectural, environmental, spatial, constructional, social, cultural, and behavioral aspects of the renewed/new courtyard housing in Beijing and Suzhou, to see whether the housing is culturally sustainable, and whether it facilitates residents’ traditional cultural expressions.
-The thesis is in press with Ashgate as a book Courtyard Housing and Cultural Sustainability: Theory, Practice, and Product to be released in May 2013.
-She is currently working on her Postdoctoral thesis entitled Healthy Housing and Happy Homes: Chinese Community in North America.
+Donia’s two Master’s theses have been published by invitation from VDM Verlag.
+One is entitled Courtyard Houses of Beijing: Past, Present, and Future (2009/2010/2011).
+Another is called Schoolyard Gardening as Multinaturalism: Theory, Practice, and Product (2009).
+She enrolled in the PhD program at Oxford Brookes University in 2006, and was awarded a doctorate degree in 2012 based on her thesis entitled Courtyard Housing and Cultural Sustainability: A Study of Housing Renewal and Redevelopment in Beijing and Suzhou.
+The research was to investigate the architectural, environmental, spatial, constructional, social, cultural, and behavioral aspects of the renewed and new courtyard housing projects constructed in Beijing and Suzhou since the 1990s, to see whether they are culturally sustainable, and whether they facilitate residents’ traditional cultural expressions.
+The thesis has been published as a book Courtyard Housing and Cultural Sustainability: Theory, Practice, and Product (Ashgate/Routledge, 2013).
+She has also completed her postdoctoral thesis published as a book Courtyard Housing for Health and Happiness: Architectural Multiculturalism in North America (Ashgate/Routledge, 2015).

 Donia is a Contributor to the second revised edition of the Encyclopedia of Vernacular Architecture of the World (Bloomsbury, 2018).

 Contact email: email@example.com